robatwilliams/es-compat/README.md

 - 💡 Given no targets (or a flag), report where the code will work
 - 💡 Provide suggestions on how to make code more widely compatible
+- Error messages should include target runtimes where the forbidden feature is not supported.
+Or look it up on MDN yourself...
 - Option to forbid features if compatibility data is missing for a target runtime
-- Log reason(s) for forbidden features (enablable).
-Or just look it up on MDN yourself...

 ## Contributing